 (xvi) Linkages between development and spread of extremism.

 (xvii) Role of external state and non-state actors in creating challenges to internal security.

-(xviii) Challenges to internal security through communication networks, role of media and social networking sites in internal security challenges, basics of cyber security; money-laundering and its prevention.
+(xviii) Challenges to internal security through communication networks, the role of media and social networking sites in internal security challenges, basics of cyber security; money-laundering, and its prevention.